ualib/agda-algebras/algebras.lagda.rst

 .. _obs 2:

-.. proof:observation:: Homs determined on generating sets
+.. proof:observation:: UAFST Exercise 1.4.6.b

    If :math:`g, h : \mathsf{Hom}(𝑨, 𝑩)` are homomorphisms from 𝑨 to 𝑩, if the set :math:`X ⊆ A` generates 𝑨, and if :math:`g|_X = h|_X`, then :math:`g = h`.